Fast Track to Innovation (FTI)

 Hezelburcht – Grant Consultancy

 The grant specialists of Hezelburcht have extensive experience in setting up, applying and coordinating large-scale European innovation tracks.
 They also ensure actively monitoring and advice of deadlines and administrative requirements.
-In case you would like to receive more information or should have any questions, please do not hesitate to contact us.
+In case you would like to receive more information or should have any questions, please do not hesitate to contact us via 088 495 20 00 or by filling in the form at the end of this page.